-Option Specifier Description Specify the initial console which outputs boot log etc. In the following example ttymxc1 is specified for the console and 115200 for the baudrate. console= console=ttymxc1,115200 Specify the device on which the root file system is stored.
+Option Description Specifier console= Specify the initial console which outputs boot log etc. In the following example ttymxc1 is specified for the console and 115200 for the baudrate.
+Console=ttymxc1,115200 Specify the device on which the root file system is stored.
 For the device, specify the device as recognized by the Linux kernel.
-The initrd is set as the root file system as shown in the following example. root= root=/dev/ram0 When storing the root file system on an SD card, specify the SD card's device file.
-In the following example, the second partition of the microSD card is specified for the device. root=/dev/mmcblk0p2 rootwait Delay the mounting of the root file system until the device specified with "root=" becomes available. mem Specify the amount of memory available to the Linux kernel.
+The initrd is set as the root file system as shown in the following example. root= When storing the root file system on an SD card, specify the SD card's device file.
+In the following example, the second partition of the microSD card is specified for the device. rootwait root=/dev/mmcblk0p2 Delay the mounting of the root file system until the device specified with "root=" becomes available. mem Specify the amount of memory available to the Linux kernel.
 Specify this when part of RAM is to be used as dedicated memory.